-PARK ASSIST OFF: If the PA system does not activate due to a temporary condition, the message displays on the DIC.
+PARK ASSIST OFF: If the PA system does not activate due to a temporary condition, the appropriate message displays on the DIC.
+PA OFF message is displayed when disabled by the driver.
+Front/Rear PA OFF message is displayed when an attached object is detected in the front or rear respectively.
+PA Temporarily Unavailable message is displayed for system failures.
 This can occur under the following conditions: